rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 How to use
 -----

 The essence of RokBox2 is an `<a>` link with some data-sets that let RokBox identify the link in the page.
-Exactly as any `<a>` link, a RokBox2 link can be placed just about anywhere in a page.
+Just like any `<a>` link, a RokBox2 link can be placed just about anywhere in a page.

 The most basic and simple example of a RokBox2 snippet to get it up and running is: